itsnebulalol/ding/README.md

 # dleovl says:
 This is a fork of `itsnebulalol/ding` to incorporate a GitHub Actions workflow `.yml` for building without a Mac.
 As the `LICENSE` allows for distribution and modification, this repository can be made.
 The changes to the source are noted below, making it more reliable and safer than a piracy repository.
 The link to purchase the tweak are noted below, please do so to support the developer.

+## Licensing

 The source is untouched, only `.github/workflows/build.yml` has been created for building, and this message created in `README.md`.

 At the time of writing, `itsnebulalol/ding` has a GNU General Public License v3.0 license, you can view it [here](https://github.com/itsnebulalol/ding/blob/main/LICENSE).
 This repository uses the same license.

+The SDKs provided in `theos/sdks` are subject to the [Xcode and Apple SDKs Agreement](https://www.apple.com/legal/sla/docs/xcode.pdf).

+At the time of writing, `theos/sdks` utilized in `.github/workflows/build.yml` is licensed under the [MIT License](https://github.com/theos/sdks/blob/master/LICENSE.md).

+## Notes

 If you like Ding, [buy it on Chariz](https://chariz.com/buy/ding).